frederic-perez/AmE-dictionary/data/dictionary.md

 __astride__ _adj, adv, prep_ :four::hammer:
 __astringent__
 __astronomical unit__ _n_ A unit of length used in measuring astronomical distances within the solar system or other planetary system equal to the mean distance from Earth to the sun, approximately 150 million kilometers (93 million miles).
+__Astroturfing__ _n_ /as-truh-turf-ing/ __1__ The act or process of installing Astroturf on a surface. __2__ (usually lowercase) A deception tactic in which an organized effort is used to create the illusion of widespread, spontaneous support for something.
+The goal of astroturfing is to give the false impression that something has wide support from a passionate grassroots campaign when in reality the effort is (secretly) motivated by a person or group’s personal interest.
 __astute__ _adj_ :two::hammer: /uh-STOOT/
 __asunder__ _adv_ :five::hammer: _A world torn asunder by evil and hate._
 __asyndeton__ _n_ The removal of conjunctions from a sentence.
 Example: Get in, cause a distraction, get out.